-Throughout the world, hundreds of thousands of individuals with and without disabilities experience the rewarding benefits of equine-assisted activities and therapies (EAAT).
+Throughout the world, hundreds of thousands of individuals with and without disabilities experience the rewarding benefits of equine-assisted services (EAS).

-Chastain Horse Park is a PATH International Premiere Accredited Center.
+Chastain Horse Park is a PATH International Premier Accredited Center.
 This designation confirms that our center is operating according to the best standards and practices in the industry—safety, professionalism, credibility.
-PATH Intl. is an international voice of the EAAT industry.
-As the premier professional membership organization, PATH Intl. advocates for EAAT and provides standards for safe and ethical equine interaction, through education, communication, standards and research.
+PATH Intl. is an international voice of the EAS industry.
+As the premier professional membership organization, PATH Intl. advocates for EAS and provides standards for safe and ethical equine interaction, through education, communication, standards and research.